hacks-guide/Guide_Wii/docs/tr_TR/dump-wads.md

 ![](/images/homebrew/DumpWADS/6.png)

-WAD şu anda yedeklenmiş ve SD card ya da USB cihazınızda olmalıdır.
+The WAD has now been dumped, and should appear inside the specified folder on your SD card or USB drive.

 ![](/images/homebrew/DumpWADS/7.png)